zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 ```

-Get the number of selected options (‘getNumberOfTotalOption’)
+Get the number of selected options ('getNumberOfTotalOption')
 -------------------------------------------------------------

 This keyword returns a Count of number of options which are being selected in the combo box

-For example, let’s say in the combo box below the values Admin, HR are selected.
-If we want to get the number of selected options, we can use the keyword ‘getNumberOfTotalOption’.
+For example, let's say in the combo box below the values Admin, HR are selected.
+If we want to get the number of selected options, we can use the keyword 'getNumberOfTotalOption'.
 In this case, it will return 2.

 ![Get-Number-Of-Selected-Options-Example](../../images/katalon-studio/tutorials/how_handle_drop_down_menu/Get-Number-Of-Selected-Options-Example.png)